ncatlab/nlab-content/pages/5/2/0/2/2025/content.md

 ## Weak versions

-Every [[Hausdorff space]], hence every compactum, satisfies the [[separation axiom]] $T_0$.
+Every [[Hausdorff space]], hence every compact Hausdorff space, satisfies the [[separation axiom]] $T_0$.
 As is usual with separation axioms, we can also look for a non-$T_0$ version.
 A priori, this is a compact [[preregular space]]; however, since every such space is [[regular space|regular]], we can speak instead of a __compact regular space__.

-In the absence of the axiom of choice, and especially in [[constructive mathematics]], the best definition of compactum seems to be a compact regular locale.
+In the absence of the axiom of choice, and especially in [[constructive mathematics]], the best definition of a compact Hausdorff space seems to be a compact regular locale.
 That is, it is the category of compact regular locales that has all of the nice properties, forming a [[nice category of spaces]], and that has the desired examples, such as the [[unit interval]].
 (See the discussion at [[Tychonoff theorem]] for an example of how the category of compact Hausdorff topological spaces might fail to be nice; see [Franka Waaldijk's PhD thesis](https://www.fwaaldijk.nl/foundations%20of%20constructive%20mathematics.pdf) (pdf) for a thorough discussion of what is needed to make the unit interval a compact Hausdorff topological space.)

 The monadic definition, in particular, falls quite flat without some form of the axiom of choice; even [[excluded middle]] and [[COSHEP]] are powerless here.
 In fact, it is quite consistent to assume that every ultrafilter is principal (a strong denial of the ultrafilter principle), in which case $\beta$ is the [[identity monad]].
-Then a compactum would be just a set if that were the definition used.
+Then a compact Hausdorff space would be just a set if that were the definition used.

 On the other hand, it is the monadic definition that gives an [[algebraic category]] with a nice relationship to [[Set]].
 Without the ultrafilter principle, there is no reason to think that the set-of-points functor from compact regular locales to sets is even [[continuous functor|continuous]].